Multigrade Neural Network Approximation: Abstract

 \section{Abstract}

 We study multigrade deep learning (MGDL) as a principled framework for structured error refinement in deep neural networks.
-While the approximation power of neural networks is now relatively well understood, training very deep architectures remains challenging due to highly non-convex and often ill-conditioned optimization landscapes.
-In contrast, for relatively shallow networks, most notably one-hidden-layer \ReLU{} models, training admits convex reformulations with global guarantees, motivating learning paradigms that improve stability while scaling to depth.
-MGDL builds upon this insight by training deep networks grade by grade: previously learned grades are frozen, and each new residual block is trained solely to reduce the remaining approximation error, yielding an interpretable and stable hierarchical refinement process.
-We develop an operator-theoretic foundation for MGDL and prove that, for any continuous target function, there exists a fixed-width multigrade \ReLU{} scheme whose residuals decrease strictly across grades and converge uniformly to zero.
-To the best of our knowledge, this work provides the first rigorous theoretical guarantee that grade-wise training yields provable vanishing approximation error in deep networks.
-Numerical experiments further illustrate the theoretical results.
+While the approximation power of neural networks is now relatively well understood, training very deep architectures remains challenging due to highly nonconvex and often ill-conditioned optimization landscapes.
+In contrast, for relatively shallow networks, most notably certain one-hidden-layer \ReLU\ models, training admits convex reformulations with global guarantees under appropriate settings, motivating learning paradigms that improve stability while scaling to depth.
+MGDL builds on this insight by training deep networks grade by grade: previously learned grades are frozen, and each newly added grade-wise subnetwork is composed on top of the previously learned grades and trained to fit the residual left by the current approximation, yielding a structured and interpretable hierarchical refinement process.
+We develop an operator-theoretic foundation for MGDL and prove that, for any continuous target function defined on a hypercube, there exists a fixed-width multigrade \ReLU\ scheme whose residuals are pointwise nonincreasing in magnitude and converge uniformly to zero, with strict $L^p$-norm decay at every nontrivial grade for $p\in [1,\infty)$.
+To the best of our knowledge, this work provides the first rigorous constructive approximation guarantee showing that a grade-wise residual refinement scheme can achieve vanishing error in a fixed-width multigrade \ReLU\ architecture.